marksikaundi/learning_flutter/README.md

-# learning_flutter Basics as a beginner
+# learning_flutter Basics as a beginner in 2022

 A new Flutter project.